26 Aerodynamics of Bluff Bodies

 The drag force on the hemisphere is given by

-\[ D = \frac{1}{2} \varrho V ^2 \, C_D \, A_{\rm ref}} \]
+\[ D = \frac{1}{2} \varrho V ^2 \, C_D \, A_{\rm ref} \]

-where A_{\rm ref} = 0.26m2 and V = 100 m/s, and if MSL ISA conditions are assumed then \varrho = 1.225 kg/m3.
-Looking up the value of the drag coefficient of a solid hemisphere in the table given above, it can be seen that the C_D value depends on whether the smooth side or the flat side faces the relative wind.
+where A_{\rm ref} = 0.26 m2 and V = 100 m/s, and if MSL ISA conditions are assumed then \varrho = 1.225 kg/m3.
+Looking up the value of a solid hemisphere’s drag coefficient in the table above, it can be seen that the C_D value depends on whether the smooth side or the flat side faces the relative wind.
 In the former case, then C_D = 0.42, and in the latter case, then C_D = 1.17.
+Inserting the values for the smooth side facing the flow gives

-\[ D = \frac{1}{2} \varrho V ^2 \, C_D \, A_{\rm ref}} = 0.5 \times 1.225 \times 100.0^2 \times 0.42 \times 0.26 = 667 \mbox{ N} \]
+\[ D = \frac{1}{2} \varrho V ^2 \, C_D \, A_{\rm ref} = 0.5 \times 1.225 \times 100.0^2 \times 0.42 \times 0.26 = 668.9 \mbox{ N} \]

-and for the flat side facing, the flow gives
+And for the flat side facing, the flow gives

-\[ D = \frac{1}{2} \varrho V ^2 \, C_D \, A_{\rm ref}} = 0.5 \times 1.225 \times 100.0^2 \times 1.17 \times 0.26 = 1,863 \mbox{ N} \]
+\[ D = \frac{1}{2} \varrho V ^2 \, C_D \, A_{\rm ref} = 0.5 \times 1.225 \times 100.0^2 \times 1.17 \times 0.26 = 1,863.2 \mbox{ N} \]

 Flow Patterns About a Circular Cylinder

-This outcome is called d’Alembert’s Paradox, after the mathematician Jean le Rond d’Alembert, who first solved this problem with the conclusion that his theory for the flow did not agree with experiments that had been made on cylinders in the wind tunnel.
-The reason was that d’Alembert did not consider the action of viscosity in his solution, i.e., he considered an inviscid flow.
-However, as shown in the images above, this flow type does not occur naturally because a real fluid is always viscous to some degree and the Reynolds number is finite.
+As the Reynolds number increases, inertia effects begin to dominate over viscous effects.
+As a result, the flow becomes attached everywhere with a much smaller wake downstream of the cylinder, i.e., it starts to approach an inviscid flow.
+Because the flow is symmetric both upstream and downstream, the cylinder has no lift or drag force.
+This outcome is called d’Alembert’s Paradox, after the mathematician Jean le Rond d’Alembert, who first solved this problem by concluding that his theory for the flow did not agree with experiments made on cylinders in the wind tunnel.
+The reason was that d’Alembert did not consider the action of viscosity in his solution, i.e., he considered only an inviscid flow.
+However, as shown in the images above, this flow type does not occur naturally because a real fluid is always viscous to some degree, and the Reynolds number is finite.

 Drag of Circular Cylinders & Spheres